Laveen-exe/Self_Driving_Car_CNN/README.md

     Can't use edge detection in this model because of lot of noise in the images.
     Roads have some pattern or texture hence not able to remove the noise.

+## Introducing Dynamic Obstacles ##

+    first we tried adding some 8-9 objects at random positions, which moves randomly (used random function to generate some random points under some threshold for every 5ms gap).
+It didn't work, the car was crashing with the obstacles. rather than

+   ## tried to add obstacles on each side of the track ##
+    We collected points (around 35-40) on each side of the entire track (corresponding left and right points) with some distance between them and added cubes of size 3x3 then         allowed them to move on a straight path to the corresponding opposite point (if the object is at left side then it will move to right side of the track and other way).
+We         trained this model by switching on the obstacles when the obstacle is at some threshold distance form the car.
+We experimented with different